tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 ## Free Energy Convergence and Temperature Dependent Lattice Parameters

 To better understand free energy convergence and thermal expansion we will calculate the equilibrium lattice constants.
 To estimate the lattice parameters we need to find the equilibrium volume by minimizing the free energy at several tempeartures.
-To speed things up data is provided for all but one of the volumes (a5.40).
-You will converge the free energy at 1 temeprature for silicon with a lattice constant of 5.40.
+To speed things up data is provided for all but one of the volume temperature combinations.
+You will converge the free energy at 100K temeprature for silicon with a lattice constant of 5.40.
 The remainder of the data is provided as it just involves repeating the process on a grid of temperature and volume.

 First we need to unzip the provided data:
 ```sh